flabbergast/enstix/README.md

 In the "encrypted mode", the Mass Storage works as a common SCSI disk drive, 64kB in size.
-The only thing that the stick is doing is that whenever the computer wants to read a sector from that "drive", the stick will take the appopriate portion of the flash, decrypts it and serves the result to the computer.
+The only thing that the stick is doing is that whenever the computer wants to read a sector from that "drive", the stick will take the appopriate portion of the flash, decrypt it and serve the result to the computer.
 Likewise for writing (receive the sector contents, encrypt and save to flash).
 So you can partition and format the 64kB to your liking.
 All the partition/filesystem business is now done on the computer side.
 If you followed the set-up instructions